19eugen86/watermark/README.md

 # watermark

-AFter cloning the repo you will need to create 3 folders inside the root folder of the repo:
+After cloning the repo you will need to create 3 folders inside the root folder of the repo:

 1/ temp (to store temporary files)